 High Reliability Health Care

-As part of our commitment to achieving high reliability and zero preventable harm, CHS’s Daily Patient Safety Principles—tools that enhance high reliability learning and patient care—are in effect across the system.
-Each year, we present Certified Zero Harm Awards to care teams achieving flawless performance in specific measures for 12 consecutive months, and in 2016 we launched the Driving to Zero Awards.
+As part of our commitment to achieving high reliability and zero preventable harm, CHS’s Daily Patient Safety Principles — tools that enhance high reliability learning and patient care — are in effect across the system.
+Each year, we present Certified Zero Harm Awards to care teams achieving flawless performance in specific measures for 12 consecutive months.
 Also, through our CHS Pinnacle Award for Quality & Patient Safety, modeled after the Healthcare Association of New York State’s Pinnacle Awards, our health system annually recognizes internal projects playing a leading role in promoting improvements in health care delivery.
 In addition, CHS collaborates with The Joint Commission’s Center for Transforming Healthcare in providing advanced leadership training in a clinical setting.

 As a foundation for this multiyear engagement with the HPI team, we conducted a retrospective common cause analysis of harmful events covering a period of three years.
 This diagnostic assessment yielded invaluable data to help guide our work through the process of fine-tuning our clinical processes and procedures.
 With our Daily Patient Safety Principles as the framework and using HPI’s Safety Event Classification system, intensive training in conformity with HRO principles is under way.